lnbredemeyer/lnb-portfolio-2/README.md

 * THEY are presented with the developer's name, a recent photo or avatar, and links to sections about them, their work, and how to contact them
 * WHEN they click one of the links in the navigation
 * THEN the UI scrolls to the corresponding section
-* WHEN they click on the link to the section about my work
-* THEN the UI scrolls to a section with titled images of the developer's applications
 * WHEN they are presented with the developer's first application
 * THEN the application's image should be larger in size than the others
 * WHEN they click on the images of the applications